 It’s not uncommon to see people forgetting to attend events, or webinars they might’ve registered for.
 People get busy, and may forget about events they’re interested in attending.

-Just like most companies produce reports for internal decision making, it’s also possible to produce reports for customers to know how they’ve spent their money, and how they’re tracking with your business.
+Just like most companies produce reports for internal decision-making, it’s also possible to produce reports using customer data about how they’ve spent their money, and how they’re tracking with your business.
 They’ll feel glad to receive such information, and trust you more if you’re transparent with them about their interactions with your business.

 For instance, you could send customers a report of all their transactions with you over the whole year.
 Sharing this information will show customers that you care about your customers wallets, and you’re giving them an opportunity to optimize their expenditures with you!

-At the end of the day, it’s what you make of your CRM, and the data in it!
-Don’t treat your CRM tool like it’s just a phone book or a ledger of all customer interactions.
+Don’t treat your CRM tool as a phone book or a ledger of all customer interactions.
 Leverage it to show your customers that you care.
-Use the hacks above, or better yet, come up with your own to win your customer’s hearts and minds for the long term.
+Use the hacks above, use integrations to bring in even more data, or better yet, come up with your own to win your customer’s hearts and minds for the long term.